 QPAI and Form W-2 wages computed at partner level (code T).
 If the partnership does not calculate QPAI and W-2 wages at the partnership level, attach a statement to Schedule K-1 using code T providing each partner's distributive share of the following information.
+Identify any amounts from oil-related production activities and list them separately.
 Do not include these amounts in the total reported on line 13d of Schedule K.